The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Stacking of the LCE spectrum and emission line identification in the stack

+Here, we first show in \autoref{fig:unstacked} the individual, median-normalized spectra included in the stack, along with the stacked spectrum for comparison.
+We have opted to show selected wavelength ranges rather than the whole covered range, to allow for better comparison between e.g. line shapes and other narrow features.
+We do however note that the extracted spectra all are normalized by a single multiplicative factor; the remarkable agreement between both emission lines and average continuum shape across the entire wavelength range is strong evidence that these images are indeed of the same object, and the stacking does not erase information.
+Features due to hot pixels and other outliers are easily identified with a single colored peak above the black peak, while the other spectra are featureless in the same wavelength range.
+We have not attempted to remove these outliers, as they do not interfere with any of our science goals.

-Here, we show detailed line identification plots of the stacked spectrum of the Sunburst LCE.
+Next, we show detailed line identification plots of the stacked spectrum of the Sunburst LCE.
 We count 60 visually identified lines, plus a number of higher-order \((n \sim 20)\) Balmer and Paschen lines which have not been labeled here. \autoref{fig:lineid1} shows the line ID plot for F100LP/G140H, while \autoref{fig:lineid2} shows F170LP/G235H.

 In addition, we include in \autoref{tab:linefluxes} a full list of line fluxes measured in the stacked LCE spectrum as described in sect. \ref{sec:lcestack}.
-The spectra have been normalized to arbitrary units during stacking, and all fluxes are relative to H\(\beta\).
+The spectra have been normalized to arbitrary units during stacking, and all fluxes are relative to H\(\beta\), for which we report the measured in Img.
+4 in the table notes.

 \end{appendix}